Is Gatorlyte Actually Healthy? An Ingredient Review

 Are Gatorlytes Packets Healthier?

-Gatorlyte is not only sold in liquid form but also in powder form, called "Gatorlytes," with the ingredients shown above.
+Gatorlyte is not only sold in liquid form but also in powder form, called "Gatorlytes," with ingredients shown below:

 Sodium